HoangDucHiep/ObsidianNotes/content/English for IT speaking test/Các câu trả lời.md

 29. When a company buys new technology, how important do you think it is to train users
 	- When a company buys new technology, **training users is essential**.
 Proper training ensures that employees understand how to use the technology effectively, which can improve productivity, reduce errors, and help the company get the most out of its investment.
 Without training, users might struggle, leading to frustration, inefficiency, and even potential security risks if the technology isn’t used correctly.
 30. What do you think are the advantages of e-learning over face-to-face learning
-	- E-learning has several advantages over face-to-face learning.
-It offers **flexibility**, allowing students to learn at their own pace and on their own schedule, which is helpful for those with other commitments.
-It also **expands access** to a variety of courses and resources globally, making high-quality education available to people regardless of their location.
-Additionally, e-learning can be more **cost-effective**, as it reduces the need for travel, printed materials, and classroom facilities.
-Finally, e-learning often provides **interactive tools** like quizzes, videos, and discussion forums that can enhance engagement and support diverse learning styles.
+	- E-learning offers **flexibility**, allowing students to learn at their own pace and schedule.
+It provides **global access** to courses and resources, is often more **cost-effective**, and includes **interactive tools** like quizzes and videos to enhance the learning experience
 33. Have you ever called an IT help desk centre What happened?
 How was the experience?
 	- Yes, I have called an IT help desk center before.
 I was having trouble connecting to the internet, so I reached out for support.
 The technician guided me through troubleshooting steps over the phone, and we eventually resolved the issue by resetting the network settings.
 The experience was positive overall; the support technician was patient, knowledgeable, and helped me fix the problem quickly.
 34. Can you talk about steps to solve an IT problem?